thalperi/nodebit/README.md

 Nodebit transforms Node-RED into a comprehensive platform for decentralized data management.
 It combines the visual flow programming of Node-RED with the power of IPFS and OrbitDB, providing both programmatic access and a rich administrative interface.

 ### Core Capabilities
-- **📊 phpMyAdmin-like Admin Interface**: Comprehensive web UI for browsing networks, databases, and files
+- **📊 Distributed Dashboard**: Comprehensive web UI for browsing networks, databases, and files
 - **🗄️ OrbitDB Database Management**: Create, query, and manage decentralized databases
 - **📁 IPFS File Operations**: Upload, download, and manage files across IPFS networks
 - **🌐 Multi-Network Support**: Connect to multiple IPFS networks simultaneously